 From secret spots in little-known neighborhoods to the best local markets and museums, Buenos Aires native Martina shares her tips.

-If you are a female traveling solo in Argentina, there are some easy hints and tips you can use to stay safe.
+Argentina is generally a safe country for women traveling alone, but here are some easy hints and tips to stay safe.